Contents

 5. Intercom

-Best for: SaaS and DTC brands prioritizing conversational, chat-first support
+Best for: SaaS and DTC brands prioritising conversational, chat-first support

-Intercom pioneered the conversational support model, blending live chat, chatbots, and targeted messaging into a single platform.
-Its AI agent, Fin, uses large language models to answer customer questions by drawing from your knowledge base and support documentation.
-For SaaS companies and DTC brands that want proactive, in-app messaging alongside reactive support, Intercom’s product tours, onboarding flows, and targeted messaging features are best-in-class.
+Intercom basically invented the conversational support model.
+Live chat, chatbots, targeted messaging, unified.
+Fin (the AI agent) uses LLMs to answer customer questions from your knowledge base and support documentation.
+For SaaS companies and DTC brands that want proactive in-app messaging alongside reactive support, Intercom’s product tours, onboarding flows, and targeted messaging are genuinely best-in-class.

 Key features: